YazanQ/V8-engine/readme.md

 - (Some Case) sometimes your mac will deny any custom scripts to run locally, so you will need to do the following in the files scripts:

-    1- Navigate in each file in Waveline Configuration e.x (cd Source/WavelineConfiguration/GitHooks)
+    1- Navigate in each file in  Configuration e.x (cd Source/Configuration/GitHooks)

     2- run the following Terminal command: `chomd u+x` this will allow the scripts to run and configure the evn in xcode (e.x: `chmod u+x install.sh)`